GenoTechies/GenosTechBooks/_sources/intro.md

 # Welcome to your Geno Book

-This is a small step taken by Genotechies to allow knowleage generation based on Sri Lankan data contexts
+This is a small step taken by Genotechies to allow knowleage generation based on data in Sri Lankan context